KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 <a name="gltfStructure-png"></a>Image 2b: The glTF structure
 </p>

-As shown in the image above, there are three types of objects that may contain such links to external resources, namely `buffers`, `images`, and `shaders`.
+As shown in the image above, there are two types of objects that may contain such links to external resources, namely `buffers` and `images`.
 These objects will later be explained in more detail.

 ## Reading and managing external data

 Reading and processing a glTF asset starts with parsing the JSON structure.
-After the structure has been parsed, the `buffers`, `images`, and `shaders` are available as dictionaries.
-The keys of these dictionaries are IDs, and the values are the [`buffer`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-buffer), [`image`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-image), and [`shader`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-shader) objects, respectively.

-Each of these objects contains links, in the form of URIs.
-For further processing, the data that is referred to by these URIs has to be read into memory.
-Usually it will be stored in a dictionary (or map) data structure, so that it may be looked up using the ID of the object that it belongs to.
+After the structure has been parsed, the [`buffer`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-buffer) and [`image`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-image) objects are available in the top-level `buffers` and `images` arrays, respectively.
+Each of these objects may refer blocks of binary data.
+For further processing, this data is read into memory.
+Usually, the data will be be stored in an array, so that they may be looked up using the same index that is used for referring to the `buffer` or `image` object that they belong to.

 ## Binary data in `buffers`